DigitalPublishingToolkit/platform-2-platform/readme.md

 First, obligatory disclosure:

-We’re using [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://github.com/pypa/pipenv) to manage the insanely complicated process of running a specific version of python without messing every other python version installed in your system, as well as for managing python packages and therefore dealing with virtual environments.
+We’re using [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://github.com/pypa/pipenv) to manage the insanely complicated process of running a specific version of python without messing every other python version installed in the system, as well as for managing python packages and therefore dealing with virtual environments.

 There are other ways to do this, feel free to use your preferred method.
 For example using `venv` to manage python virtual environment (we do that with `pipenv shell`) and simply using `pip` and `pip freeze > requirements.txt` for tracking package versions.

-To keep following this guide, either install `pyenv` and `pipenv` or swap these two commands with your own appropriate version.
+To keep following this guide, either install `pyenv` and `pipenv` or swap these two commands with your own preferred version.

 ### Python environment